Dr Lauritz Thamsen

 School of Computing Science, Sir Alwyn Williams Building, 18 Lilybank Gardens, University of Glasgow, Glasgow, G12 8RZ

-I am a new Lecturer in the School of Computing Science (SoCS) at University of Glasgow, where I work on Resource-Efficient Distributed Computing with a focus on resource management and data-intensive applications.
+I am a Lecturer in Computer Systems in the School of Computing Science at the University of Glasgow, focusing on resource-efficient and resilient distributed computer systems.

-I currently co-lead the collaboration on Adaptive Resource Management for Data-Intensive Applications with TU Berlin and I started the Distributed Systems Engineering Lab (diselab) with researchers from TU Berlin and HPI (at University of Potsdam) in 2020, in which we jointly investigate the dependability and efficiency of distributed applications in the heterogeneous and dynamic computing environments of the Internet of Things.
+Beyond the School, I co-lead the collaboration on Adaptive Resource Management (ARM) with TU Berlin and started the Distributed Systems Engineering Lab (diselab), a collaboration with researchers from TU Berlin and Hasso Plattner Institute (HPI).

-Before joining University of Glasgow, I was a guest professor in the Department of Computer Science at HU Berlin, substituting for Prof. Ulf Leser and teaching Data-Intensive Systems, and a senior researcher in the Distributed and Operating Systems group at TU Berlin, leading the research on Adaptive Resource Management and lecturing on Cloud Computing and Distributed Systems.
-At TU Berlin, I also completed a postdoc and did my PhD under Prof. Odej Kao, working on resource management for distributed dataflow systems.
-Prior to that, I was part of the Software Architecture Group of Prof. Robert Hirschfeld and the Research School at HPI, and I worked at SAP Labs in Palo Alto, California, in the Technology Infrastructure Practice group, under Dan Ingalls, and at Signavio in Berlin.
+Before joining the University of Glasgow, I was a senior researcher in the Distributed and Operating Systems group at TU Berlin, lecturing on Cloud Computing and on Distributed Systems, and a guest professor in the Department of Computer Science at HU Berlin, substituting for Prof. Ulf Leser and lecturing on Data-Intensive Systems.
+At TU Berlin, I also completed a postdoc and did my PhD under Prof. Odej Kao, working on dynamic resource allocation for distributed dataflow systems.
+Prior to that, I was part of the Software Architecture Group of Prof. Robert Hirschfeld and the Research School at HPI, and I worked at SAP Labs in Palo Alto, California, in the Technology Infrastructure Practice group, under Dan Ingalls, as well as at Signavio in Berlin.

 More about me and my research can be found at https://lauritzthamsen.org/.

-I am keen on making distributed computing more accessible and sustainable.
-To this end, I work towards easy-to-use, yet resource-efficient and resilient distributed computing systems, focusing especially on resource management and data-intensive applications.
+I am keen on making computing more accessible and sustainable.
+To this end, I work on methods and tools that make it easier to create resource-efficient and resilient distributed computer systems, focusing especially on carbon-aware computing and data-intensive applications in edge/cloud infrastructures.

 My research interests include: